ellennewellevans/GoogleBooksReactSearch/README.md

 ### Prerequisites

-In order to install and run MERN-Library on your own device you will need to be able to run MongoDB, in addition to needing the following npm packages:
+In order to install and run this programterm on your own device you will need to be able to run MongoDB, in addition to needing the following npm packages:

 ```
 Node.js